James Watt: Memorials

 The James Watt College has expanded from its original location to include campuses in Kilwinning (North Ayrshire), Finnart Street and The Waterfront in Greenock, and the Sports campus in Largs.
 Heriot-Watt University near Edinburgh was at one time the School of Arts of Edinburgh, founded in 1821 as the world's first Mechanics Institute, but to commemorate George Heriot, the 16th-century financier to King James VI and I, and James Watt, after Royal Charter the name was changed to Heriot-Watt University.
 Dozens of university and college buildings (chiefly of science and technology) are named after him.
 Matthew Boulton's home, Soho House, is now a museum, commemorating the work of both men.
 The University of Glasgow's Faculty of Engineering has its headquarters in the James Watt Building, which also houses the department of Mechanical Engineering and the department of Aerospace Engineering.
 The huge painting James Watt contemplating the steam engine by James Eckford Lauder is now owned by the National Gallery of Scotland.

 There is a statue of James Watt in Piccadilly Gardens, Manchester and City Square, Leeds.

 A colossal statue of Watt by Francis Legatt Chantrey was placed in Westminster Abbey, and later was moved to St. Paul's Cathedral.
 On the cenotaph, the inscription reads, in part, "JAMES WATT ...
 ENLARGED THE RESOURCES OF HIS COUNTRY, INCREASED THE POWER OF MAN, AND ROSE TO AN EMINENT PLACE AMONG THE MOST ILLUSTRIOUS FOLLOWERS OF SCIENCE AND THE REAL BENEFACTORS OF THE WORLD".

 A bust of Watt is in the Hall of Heroes of the National Wallace Monument in Stirling, Scotland.

+A large statue of Watt – paired with one of George Stephenson – adorns the main façade of Budapest Keleti station.

+The French Navy submarine Watt was named for Watt.

 Patents

-Watt was the sole inventor listed on his 6 patents:
+Watt was the sole inventor listed on his six patents: